-An 8-bit word that sets the gain of the Red channel.
-The AD9883A can accommodate input signals with a full-scale range of between 0.5 V and 1.0 V p-p.
-Setting REDGAIN to 255 corresponds to a 1.0 V input range.
-A REDGAIN of 0 establishes a 0.5 V input range.
-Note that increasing REDGAIN results in the picture having less contrast (the input signal uses fewer of the available converter codes).
+An 8-bit word that sets the gain of the RED channel.
+The AD9883 can accommodate input signals with a full-scale range of between 0.5 V and 1.5 V p-p.
+Setting REDGAIN to 255 corresponds to an input range of 1.0 V. A REDGAIN of 0 establishes an input range of 0.5 V. Note that INCREASING REDGAIN results in the picture having LESS CONTRAST (the input signal uses fewer of the available converter codes).
 See Figure 2.